Chaos Chaos: Smoosh: 2000–2012

 Smoosh started in 2000 when the family was at a Seattle music store The Trading Musician, standing in line to restring a violin.
 Asy and Chloe wandered into the drum section of the store, where Chloe met Jason McGerr, the drummer for Death Cab for Cutie.
 The family eventually left with a $600 drum kit for Chloe, McGerr's card from the Seattle Drum School, "and no violin."
 When McGerr learned that Asy had been playing the piano and writing songs since she was very young, he offered to help them both.
 Neither Asy nor Chloe read music.
 Asy began piano training, but she soon quit because she found it boring.

 In 2000, Smoosh released Tomato Mistakes, a two-track single that they mailed free of charge to anyone who wanted it.
 Four years later, in September 2004, Smoosh's full-length debut She Like Electric was released under Pattern 25 Records.
-By the time Smoosh released their second LP, on June 6, 2006, titled Free to Stay, they were signed to Seattle-based indie label Barsuk Records.
+By the time Smoosh released their second LP Free to Stay, on June 6, 2006, they were signed to Seattle-based indie label Barsuk Records.
 Its third and title track, "Free to Stay", was an early song featured on Tomato Mistakes.
 Asy also plays guitar on the track 'Waiting for Something' off Free to Stay.
 The second album also features the song "Find A Way" which Smoosh performed on Jimmy Kimmel Live! on July 12, 2006, marking their first performance on late night TV.
 As they toured with Eels as part of a world tour in mid-2006, they are also featured on the California-based band's live DVD/CD Live and in Person!
 London 2006.